 Wearing flip flops to work in Costa Rica

-I live in a country where wearing flip flops to work is possible.
-And, when you go to the bank, shopping or have lunch.
-Did you know that?
+I live in a country where wearing flip flops to work is possible, which I do as much as I can.
+And, when I go to the bank, shopping or have lunch.
 I know a lot of people in other countries, who work from home and put up with the cold every winter.
-It wouldn’t even think of wearing flip flops to work.
+They wouldn’t even think of wearing flip flops to work.

 My wife doesn’t always agree with what I wear.
 To go for lunch or dinner, she dresses up.
 AND she wears high heels.
 I wear… yes … flip flops.